ivanitlearning/AWS-Associate-Courses/SOA-C02/README.md

 Notes:

 * Any changes made to stack and updated will cause resources to be stopped and re-created again - with disruption.
+* User-data runs just once, even updating the stack and resources get stopped doesn't cause it to re-run
 * When you use `cfn-init` the log files of commands run are stored in **/var/log/cfn-init-cmd.log** instead of **/var/log/cloud-init-output.log**
 * **/var/log/cloud-init-output.log** - Good for diagnosing problems bootstrapping with user-data
 * **/var/log/cfn-init-cmd.log** and **/var/log/cfn-init.log** for diagnosing problems with `cfn-init`